Skip to Main Content

 Photograph by Kristen Dacey Lwai

-Juliette Fay is the bestselling author of five novels, including the USA TODAY bestseller The Tumbling Turner Sisters.
+Juliette Fay is the bestselling author of eight novels, including City of Flickering Lights and the USA TODAY bestseller The Tumbling Turner Sisters.
 A graduate of Boston College and Harvard University, she lives in Massachusetts.
 Visit her at JulietteFay.com.

 Product Details